Geology

 About this course

-On this four-year MSci Geology course you will explore all aspects of the Earth sciences integrating rocks, fossils and volcanoes through to the ocean and atmosphere.
-You will have take part in comprehensive field-based training with fieldwork opportunities across the UK and Europe, which may include a week-long residential course in Tenerife studying volcanic processes, and a 5-week Independent Mapping Project.
+On your four-year integrated masters you will take part in comprehensive field-based training with fieldwork opportunities across the UK and Europe, which may include a week-long residential course in Tenerife studying volcanic processes, and a 5-week Independent Mapping Project.

-Many students from this course go on to very successful research careers (often PhD level and beyond), and higher-level employment in multinationals such as Shell, BP, Anglo American and Barrick Gold.
+Many students from this course go on to very successful research careers (often PhD level and beyond), and higher-level employment in multinational companies such as Shell, BP, Anglo American and Barrick Gold.

 Accredited by the Geological Society of London, this means that our teaching is of the highest quality and approved by an independent body of academics and experts.

-Geology at the University of Southampton is ranked in the top 50 globally and 8th among UK universities (QS World University Rankings by Subject 2021).
+Geology is ranked 6th in the UK in the QS World University Rankings by Subject 2023.

 Subject to revalidation.